 Ich habe eine Frage.

 Cases indicate the function that a noun performs in a given sentence.
 They express the difference between subject and objects, often using different articles to reflect that.
 In English, the cases are mostly communicated by virtue of word order (subjects come before objects), whereas in German the articles express the case.
+The German language has four cases: nominative, accusative, dative, and genitive (see above and below).

-I (subject) enjoyed the lesson (object).
+I (nominative case) enjoyed the lesson (accusative case).

 Ich habe den Unterricht genossen.